-The metric used for this benchmark measures the City's ability to finance debt within its current year budget, similar to the measurement of household income dedicated to mortgage payments.
-This is the most immediate measure of determining a City's ability to pay; however, it only examines the ability to pay for debt within a community's existing budget.
-Cities and towns that have excess levy capacity - communities that do not tax to the maximum of their Proposition 2 1⁄2 limitation - would have greater ability to pay for debt than this measure suggests because they have additional taxing capacity.
+This benchmark measures the City's ability to finance debt within its current year budget.
+It is similar to the measurement of household income dedicated to mortgage payments that banks use when assessing borrowers.
+This is the most immediate measure for determining a City's ability to pay it debt service; however, it only examines the ability to pay for debt within a community's existing budget.
+Cities and towns that have excess levy capacity - communities that do not tax to the maximum of their Proposition 2 $\frac{1}{2}$ limitation - would have greater ability to pay for debt than this measure suggests, because they have additional taxing capacity.

-The City's measure of debt service as a percentage of General Fund expenditures is strong, with 4.2% of the Fiscal Year 2019 budget dedicated to debt service.
-This measure has been trending down over the last four fiscal years due to a decrease in total debt service and an increase in the City's general fund revenue.
-The City is required to annually fund a capital reserve account of at least one and one half percent of property taxes from the prior fiscal year (Chapter 4.44.060).
+The City's measure of debt service as a percentage of General Fund expenditures is strong, with 4.0% of the Fiscal Year 2020 budget dedicated to debt service.
+This measure has been trending down over the last five fiscal years due to decreases in total debt service and an increase in the City's general fund revenue.

+Each year, the City is required to fund a capital reserve account at a level equal to at least one and one half percent of property taxes from the prior fiscal year (Chapter 4.44.060).
 Many cities and towns that are economically comparable to Springfield have higher ratios of debt service to general fund expenditures.
 Springfield should continue to maintain this ratio at a similar level in future years to ensure that debt service payments do not crowd out funding for services in future budgets.
-At the same time, the City should aim to keep its debt service ratio from declining too much, as this would denote a lack of investment in long term capital needs.
+The City should also aim to keep its debt service ratio from declining, as this would denote a lack of investment in long-term capital needs, which carries its own liability for the City's taxpayers due to the costs associated with deferred maintenance.

 The City's relatively low ratio of debt service to general fund expenditures provides more budgetary flexibility to address financial problems as they arise.
 Debt payments are not discretionary.
-Courts have ruled these payments must be made even before salary payments for employees.
+Courts have ruled these payments must be made, even before salary payments for employees.
 Communities with high levels of debt service relative to operating expenditures have a larger portion of their budget dedicated to payments that must be made regardless of the community's financial situation.
 The City has strategically restructured its debt service payments in order to have declining payments in future years.
 This not only makes the debt service more affordable, but also allows the City to layer on more debt in future fiscal years.

-Debt Service as a Percentage of General Fund Expenditures (Fiscal Year 2019)
+Debt Service as a Percentage of General Fund Expenditures (Fiscal Year 2020)

-Figure 6: Ratio of 2018 Budgeted Debt Service Payments over Total General Fund Budget
+Figure 6: Ratio of 2020 Budgeted Debt Service Payments over Total General Fund Budget

-Debt Service as a % of General Fund Expenditures 2019 Total Debt Service \$ 27,770,576 2019 Budgeted General Fund Expenditures \$ 656,191,374 Debt Capacity 4.2%
+Debt Service as a % of General Fund Expenditures 2020 Total Debt Service \$ 27,843,303 2020 Budgeted General Fund Expenditures \$ 691,704,328 Debt Capacity 4.0%